|This is an unofficial version.

 "system" means the hazardous waste management system established by the corporation. (« réseau »)

-2(2) The corporation is an agency of the government within the meaning of The Civil Service Act.
+The corporation is a government agency within the meaning of The Financial Administration Act.

 (a) to establish, operate and maintain in accordance with all applicable laws in the province, a hazardous waste management system in Manitoba;